Injection Moulding Screws & Barrels

-For example, some OEM's supply machines with Nitrided barrels fitted.
-Although the internal bore is extremely hard wearing, the layer of hardened material is also extremely thin.
-By contrast, the Bi-metallic barrels available from our UK based specialists have a much thicker layer of hardened material, and offer a considerably longer and more consistent service life.
+Injection moulding and extrusion screws, barrels and components can be produced from existing drawings or by using sample components as a reference.
+Prices are often more competitive than OEM's.
+It is also sometimes possible to improve the design in terms of durability and the ability to process a specific material type.
+For example, some OEM's supply machines with nitrided barrels fitted.
+Although the internal bore is extremely hard-wearing, the layer of hardened material is also relatively thin.
+By contrast, the bi-metallic barrels available from both the OEMS’s and our UK based specialists have a much thicker layer of hardened material and offer a longer and more consistent service life